New iPad mini (2021) release date, price, specs and news

-The new iPad mini (2021) has showed up today (September 14) at Apple's iPhone 13 launch event.
+The new iPad mini (2021) has been announced today (September 14) at Apple's iPhone 13 launch event.

-What's new with the mini?
-A liquid retina 8.3-inch display up to 500 nits of brightness, Touch ID in the lock button, an A13 Bionic chipset, 40% better CPU and 80% GPU upgrade, and a USB-C port.
-And, of course, 5G connectivity, making the iPad mini look more like a tiny iPad Air.
+What's new with the new mini?
+Quite a lot actually.
+There's a Liquid Retina 8.3-inch display offering up to 500 nits of brightness, Touch ID in the lock button, an A13 Bionic chipset, a 40% CPU and 80% GPU upgrade, and a USB-C port.
+And, of course, there's 5G connectivity, making the iPad mini feel more like a tiny iPad Air.

-Back camera has been upgraded to 12MP f/1.8 camera and can record in 4K, while the front-facing camera has been upgraded to the 12MP ultrawide (122 degree field of view) with Center Stage found on iPad Pro and new iPad.
+The rear camera has been upgraded to 12MP and f/1.8, and it can record video in 4K, while the front-facing camera has been upgraded to a 12MP ultra-wide shooter with a 122-degree field of view, and gets the Center Stage feature found on the iPad Pro and the new iPad (2021).

-Watch our September 14 launch live blog to read all the action as it unfolds, or check back later to see how it happened in real-time.
+Tune into our September 14 launch live blog to read all the action as it unfolds, or check back later for a full round-up of the announcements.

 Cut to the chase